mazetoken/microfiapp/README.md

 ---

-To try the app with your CashTokens, you need to download the repository, change the wallet and token details in the "example_env.txt" and rename it to ".env".
+To try the app with your CashTokens, you need to download the repository, change the wallet details in the "example_env.txt" and rename it to ".env".
 Change `views/index.ejs` and `server.js` for your needs (e.g. token details, hCaptcha, etc.).
 You can use a wallet seed phrese instead of WIF.
-If you like and use the app, consider keeping Microfi website url (https://microfi.eu) in credits
+If you like and use the app, consider keeping Microfi website url (https://microfi.eu) in credits.
+You can use e.g. [Electron Cash wallet](https://electroncash.org) to distribute tokens or [Microfi wallet](https://microfi.eu/wallet).
+Use separate wallet (for distribution only).
+Claim is free for users, but you will need to send CashTokens and Bitcoin Cash to the app wallet address.
+Alternatively users can pay transactinion fee (about 2000 satoshi) if your app wallet address has 0 BCH.
+You can use [hCaptcha](https://hCaptcha.com/?r=913a126f378f) if you want (you need to modify the code a bit: index.ejs, server.js and .env)

 `#SEED="wallet seed phrase"`
 `WIF="wallet private key"`